cscott/open-town-meeting/NOTES.md

    - Default view is just those hearing that have to do w/ a specific warrant article *or the budget*
    - Online/hybrid links where possible
+   - Add ability for TMMs/precincts to add entries to calendar for WA review, constituent meetings, etc.
+     (Can inform petitioners about WA review meetings)
+   - Add meetings from quasi-governmental bodies like chamber of commerce, etc.
 1. List of committees -- this is needed contextually for WA/calendar, etc
    - Membership
    - How to contact
    - Upcoming meetings
    - How to apply
+   - Minutes and agendas
+     - Automated reminders to chairs when minutes are not updated promptly?
 1. Link to TMMA public archive
    - Maybe annotated somehow, searchable, etc.
    - Ie, if you put "WA20" in the subject line it will show up in a "TMMA